raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 ## Your experiment

-Having read the [Getting started with the Sense HAT](https://projects.raspberrypi.org/en/projects/getting-started-with-the-sense-hat/7), [Sense HAT data logger](https://projects.raspberrypi.org/en/projects/sense-hat-data-logger/1), and [Getting started with picamera](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/) projects you are in a good position to start taking your own pictures and measurements!
+Having read the [Getting started with the Sense HAT](https://projects.raspberrypi.org/en/projects/getting-started-with-the-sense-hat/7), [Sense HAT data logger](https://projects.raspberrypi.org/en/projects/sense-hat-data-logger/1), and [Getting started with picamera](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/) projects you are in a good position to start taking your own pictures and measurements.
 Can you update your `main.py` file to include a function to collect data from the sensors, or to capture an image?

 --- task ---
 Update your `main.py` file to include a function to collect data from the sensors or to capture an image.